 What Are Penny Stocks

 A penny stock is commonly defined as a share of stock that trades for less than $5 per share.
 Some sell for just pennies, hence the name penny stocks.
 They can be found on all stock exchanges.
 They can also be traded over the counter through the OTC Bulletin Board (OTCBB) and Pink Sheets.
-Following are some of the pros and cons of investing in penny stocks.
+The OTC Markets website excludes stocks from being declared a penny stock as follows: “This security is exempt from the definition of a Penny Stock under SEC under Rule 240.3a51-1 because it meets one of the following tests: 1) A price of over $5 per share, 2) the issuer has Average Revenue of at least $6 million for the last 3 years, or 3) the issuer has Net Tangible Assets in excess of $2 million if the issuer has been in continuous operations for at least 3 years or $5 million if less than 3 years.”
+For the long definition of a penny stock see the Electronic Code of Federal Regulations.

 Why Penny Stocks are Risky

 • High volatility and subject to large price swings.
-You cold lose heavily if you try to sell at the wrong time.
+You could lose heavily if you try to sell at the wrong time.

 • Many penny stock companies are not making a profit.
 Some may have high debt loads.
 Some may be headed for bankruptcy.